mlswg/mls-protocol/draft-ietf-mls-protocol.md

 [[OPEN ISSUE: We have to decide if we want an external coordination via the application of a Handshake proposal.]]

+### Groups Reboots

+If during the lifetime of the group a change in the fixed group parameters becomes necessary, e.g., if the ciphersuite used by the group is deprecated,

+### Sub-Groups

+PSKs can also be used to create a sub-group from

 ## Encryption Keys